adamtow/notecuts/docs/English.md

 Specifying these keywords means any shortcut that contains `Speak`, `Toggle`, or `Remote` can run with this local NoteCut.
 A shortcut named `Photos` will not run.

-Use the ability to specify which shortcuts can run when sharing your local NoteCuts with other people.
-Otherwise, they will have complete access to run every shortcut on your device!
+> Use the ability to specify which shortcuts can run when sharing your local NoteCuts with other people.
+Otherwise, they will be able to run every shortcut on your device!

 ### Testing NoteCuts